 4.6.
 To change a scheduled match, the following process must be followed:

-a- Any team wishing to change or postpone a scheduled VMSL home game must apply in writing to the VMSL President explaining the reasons and/or circumstances of the change.
+a- Any team wishing to change or postpone an scheduled VMSL home game must apply in writing to the VMSL President explaining the reasons and/or circumstances of the change.

 b- Any team wishing to change or postpone a scheduled VMSL away game must apply in writing to the VMSL President explaining the reasons and/or circumstances of the change.
 An agreement of acceptance from the opposing club/ team will be required before changes be made.

-c- A new date must be provided and no changes will be accepted within 14 days of a match, except under special circumstances, i.e., weather, National Championships, and health related issues.
+c- A new date and field must be provided and no changes will be accepted within 14 days of a match, except under special circumstances, i.e., weather, National Championships, and health related issues.

 d- Approved match changes with new dates are subjected to a fee of $ 25:00 to the club initiating the change.

 e- Time changes within 14 days may only be allowed upon approval of the VMSL Executive.